D&D 5.5e Rules — Hiding and Cover and Surprise and Initiative

 (Can you make some sort of Perception / Investigation / Insight check as part of that?
 Good question.
 The answer is no as an Active check, because that’s an Action (the Search Action, to be specific); the DM could let you do a Passive check, because that’s automatic.
 But, then, that whole Active/Passive check thing gets complicated, especially when combined with Hidden stuff.)

-The Reaction to that perceivable circumstance is then to either take a single Action (if you are a high enough level fighter to have multiple Attack Actions, you can still take only one), or you can move.
+1. Take a single Action (if you are a high enough level fighter to have multiple Attack Actions, you can still take only one, because that feature can only be used on your turn, not elsewhere in the round), or

-(Note: don’t wait until the goblin steps up to you to move, or else they will get an Opportunity Attack on you; wait until the step within ten feet of you.)
+(Note: don’t wait until the goblin steps up to you to Move, or else they will get an Opportunity Attack on you; wait until the step within ten feet of you.)

 When the trigger occurs, you can either take your Reaction right after the trigger finishes or ignore the trigger.
 Remember that you can take only one Reaction per round.